dfinity/sdk/docs/cli-reference/dfx-canister.md

 dfx canister create --all --network ic
 ```

 The SDK comes with an alias of `ic`, which is configured to point to the Internet Computer.
-You can also pass a URL as a network option, or you can configure additional aliases in `dfx.json` under the `networks` configuration.
+You can also pass a URL as a network option, or you can configure additional aliases in `dfx.json` under the `networks` configuration, or in `$HOME/.config/dfx/networks.json`.

 To illustrate, you can call a canister and function running on a testnet using a command similar to the following: